What Is Non-Linked Non-Participating Term Insurance?

 A term insurance plan, however, does not invest in the market.
 It is a pure protection policy that aims to cover only premature death.
 So, as the term life insurance plan does not invest in the market, it is called a non-linked plan.
 In fact, any plan that does not invest in the market linked funds is called a non-linked life insurance plan.

 In a financial year, if an insurance company earns a profit, it may distribute a part of the earned profit among its policyholders.
 A participating plan is one that participates in bonus declarations made by the company.
 There are many endowment plans and money-back plans which are issued as participating plans.
-These plans earn bonus declarations if any made by the life insurance company.
+These plans earn bonus declarations, if any, made by the life insurance company.

 Non-participating term insurance plans are not eligible for bonus (if any) declared by the life insurance Company, as mentioned earlier, term plans are protection-oriented plans.
 Even in the case of term plans with a return of premium option, only the premium is usually refunded back.
 Non-participating Term plans do not participate in bonus declarations (if any declared by the Insurer).
 That is why a term insurance policy is said to be a non-participating term insurance plan.